ENGLISH LITERATURE

 Go to Moodle page

-Students are encouraged to actively participate in classroom discussions in order to articulate and defend positions, consider different points of view, and evaluate evidence.
+During this course, students will develop proficiency in modernist and postmodernist literature, while also acquiring competences in contemporary theoretical approaches to literary works including dystopian studies, post-apocalyptic studies, and ecocriticism.
+Students are encouraged to actively participate in classroom discussions in order to articulate and defend arguments, consider different viewpoints and textual interpretations, and evaluate evidence.

 English